 The boot holds 358 litres of luggage, which is less than in most rivals, although the back seats fold almost flat to give more room.
 Again, the saloon could be the more practical choice here, with a 450-litre boot.

 What's it like to drive?

 The 3 manages to provide an impressive balance between sharpness and comfort.
 Mazda’s engineers tuned the suspension to give a softer, more pliant ride than the previous car – ideal for Britain’s broken roads – yet at the same time they have performed the clever trick of ensuring it also feels responsive at any speed.
 It means the Mazda 3 is up there with the very best hatchbacks in its price range for all-round dynamic ability.

-Another impressive trait is how quiet and smooth the car is.
+One impressive trait, however, is how quiet and smooth the car is.
 Whether nipping about town, tackling a winding road or cruising a motorway, levels of road- and wind noise are low.
-Later on, all-wheel drive will be made available with the more powerful, Skyactiv-X engine (see below).
+Later, all-wheel drive will be made available with the more powerful, SkyActiv-X engine.

 How powerful is it?